How to Buy Tickets

 For most events at the Community Arts Center, alcoholic beverages are available for purchase.
 All guests may be required to show ID to purchase alcohol.
 Guests are not permitted to bring in alcoholic beverages from outside and may not leave with alcohol purchased inside the CAC.
 Management reserves the right to refuse the sale of alcohol to any guest.

 The Community Arts Center supports the Americans With Disabilities Act of 1990.
 We are wheelchair accessible throughout the orchestra of the theater and in the Capitol Lounge.
 Special needs seating can be purchased online and through the Box Office.
-A limited number of wheelchair spaces are available on a first-come, first served basis.
+A limited number of wheelchair spaces with companion seating are available on a first-come, first served basis.
 Upon arriving at the theater, an Usher will assist you in getting to your seat.
 The CAC makes every effort to accommodate all of our guests; however, we need to be aware of special needs prior to the sale of tickets.

 ASSISTED LISTENING DEVICES